Seeking Alpha

 Seeking Alpha is a crowd-sourced content service that publishes news on financial markets.
-It is accessible via a website and mobile app.
-After a free trial period, users must pay a subscription fee to access content.
+It is accessible via a website and mobile app and offers both free and paid subscriptions.
 Independent contributors, mostly from the buy side, write almost all of the articles published by the service and are paid based on how many subscribers access their articles.

-Notable contributors include Henry Blodget and Paco Ahlgren.
+In addition to investment ideas, analysis, and news, Seeking Alpha publishes ratings on stocks from its contributing analysts, and its own quantitative stock ratings.

 Seeking Alpha was founded in 2004 by former Morgan Stanley technology analyst David Jackson.

 The company established distribution partnerships with MSN, CNBC, MarketWatch, NASDAQ and TheStreet.com.

+Seeking Alpha’s model for sourcing investment ideas and analysis

+Seeking Alpha’s model for sourcing investment ideas and analysis uses a combination of crowd-sourcing, quality control by professional editors, and community feedback.

+Investors and other non-professional analysts submit articles containing investment ideas or analysis to Seeking Alpha’s editors, disclosing positions in stocks they write about.
+Seeking Alpha’s editors decide whether articles meet the quality criteria to be published to the broader community.
+Contributors receive payment for published articles.

+Feedback and additional perspectives are added by community comments.
+A dispute process enables the correction of material inaccuracies or the removal of articles.

-Results of recommendations (2005-2012)
+Results of recommendations (2005–2012)

 In 2014, the Review of Financial Studies published Wisdom of Crowds: The Value of Stock Opinions Transmitted Through Social Media.
 Researchers from City University of Hong Kong, Purdue University and Georgia Institute of Technology analyzed approximately 100,000 Seeking Alpha articles and commentary published between 2005 and 2012.
 The researchers looked at the ability of Seeking Alpha articles to predict not only future stock returns (a variable susceptible to influence by analysts' published opinions), but also future earnings surprises (a variable unlikely to be influenced by published opinions).
 The authors found that views expressed in Seeking Alpha articles, as well as reader commentaries on those articles, did predict future stock returns over every time-frame examined, from one month to three years.
 Articles and reader commentaries also predicted earning surprises.

 Awards and recognition

 In 2007, Seeking Alpha was selected by Kiplinger's as Best Investment Informant.

 In 2011, Seeking Alpha Market Currents was listed as number one in Inc.'s list of Essential Economic blogs.

-In 2013, Wired named Seeking Alpha one of the "core nutrients of a good data diet."
+In 2013, Wired named Seeking Alpha one of the "core nutrients of a good data diet".

-Allegations of market manipulation

-Seeking Alpha has been alleged to be a platform for market manipulators.
-Given Seeking Alpha's popularity, some investors take advantage of it to manipulate the market for their benefit.
-To do so, they typically post highly negative news or analysis about a company and their stock, urging the readers to sell their shares and not to buy any new shares, causing a rapid decline in the stock price by the readers rushing to sell their shares.
-They expect that this will create a lower entry point for them to buy the stock in the near future and they will profit once their biased and misrepresented article is rebutted.
-Some other investors will also short the stock before they post their negative article, profiting both by the initial decline of the stock price and its subsequent near-future rise by regaining its possession at a lower price.
+Alleged use by stock manipulators, and subsequent policy changes

+In April 2017, the SEC announced enforcement actions against 27 individuals and entities behind various alleged stock promotion schemes that left investors with the impression they were reading independent, unbiased analyses on investing websites, while writers were being secretly compensated for touting company stocks.
+Seeking Alpha was among the websites used by the stock manipulators.